 Reflecting its particular atmosphere, it is hardly a surprise there is only a minority of “speakers with hands” in academia.
 My colleague David Holmes, who sits next to me in one of the photos above, is another.
 Although he commands the most with his fine voice – pitch, intonation, pacing, etc. – he showed enough physical gestures and movements at the two occasions, one while standing and one while sitting, that I heard him speak.
 Back in April, Tuong Vu was in Southern California and took me to visit the Vietnamese historian Tạ Chí Đại Trường who lives near Little Saigon.
 Still recovering from cancer, the old man was vigorous and talked with gusto for most of the three-hour visit.
 As you can see from my snapshots below, he made plenty of hand gestures as well.

-I take this trait of extroversion as completely neutral, neither positive nor negative in itself.
-But like any personality trait, it should be integrated into other aspects of communication, including classroom teaching in this case.
+I take this trait of extroversion to be neither positive nor negative in itself.
+It’s what you do with it that counts.
+Like any personality trait, it should be integrated into other aspects of communication, including classroom teaching in this case.
 There are different means and ways towards “effective teaching.”
 The blending of personality and professional responsibilities and objectives must be among the reasons that make classroom teaching a major challenge for early-career academics like myself – and a great delight when it works out.
 There’s always more to work on, but I hope that it has worked out enough for me after two and a half years of full-time teaching.